UCSF Alliance Health Project: History

-In 1984, a group of mental health providers, including current Executive Director James Dilley, founded the AIDS Health Project at San Francisco General Hospital.
+In 1984, a group of mental health providers, including Emeritus Founding Executive Director James Dilley, founded the AIDS Health Project at San Francisco General Hospital.
 At that time, AHP focused on mental health support for people living with AIDS and prevention counseling for gay men.
 In 1985, after the HIV antibody test became available, AHP developed and implemented a pre- and post-test counseling protocol, which became a model for HIV testing in the United States and internationally.
 AHP's was the world's first high volume HIV counseling and testing program.
 It also pioneered mobile HIV testing and in June 2013 expanded its reach with a dedicated mobile testing van.

 Since then, AHP's work has grown to include a large range of mental health crisis services, support groups, therapeutic programs, and substance abuse counseling.
 After New Leaf, San Francisco's LGBT mental health clinic, closed, AHP expanded its mission to provide non-HIV, as well as HIV-related, mental health and wellness services for the entire LGBTQ community.
 In September 2010, the organization changed its name to Alliance Health Project to reflect this broadening of the organization's focus.

 In 2012, Dilley was awarded the Levi Strauss & Co.
 Pioneer Award for his work with AHP.
 He also received the UCSF Chancellor's Award for Public Service in 2013 and was named as the 2016 recipient of the American Psychiatric Association's Adolf Meyer Award.